MicrosoftDocs/bot-docs/articles/bot-builder-overview-getstarted.md

 You can create a bot with any programming language by using the Bot Framework REST API.
 There are three REST APIs in the Bot Framework:

- - The [Bot Connector REST API][connectorAPI] enables your bot to send and receive messages to channels configured in the [Bot Framework Developer Portal](https://dev.botframework.com/).
+ - The [Bot Connector REST API][connectorAPI] enables your bot to send and receive messages to channels configured in the [Bot Framework Portal](https://dev.botframework.com/).

 - The [Bot State REST API][stateAPI] enables your bot to store and retrieve state associated with the conversations that are conducted through the Bot Connector REST API.